Gaffal/rbx-RichText/README.md

 # Format

-This is only useful when `string.find` turns into a mess.
+This is only useful when `string.format` turns into a mess.

-Wrap your replacement with `${x}`, almost like template strings in JavaScript.
+Wrap your replacement with `${x}`, pretty much like template strings in JavaScript.

 ```lua
 local text = RichText.new()